canonical/snapd/CONTRIBUTING.md

   documentation changes, either internally (to this repository) or externally.
 - `Needs documentation`: not to be confused with the above.
-This label needs to be added when a PR introduces new features which need to be documented for our users, or if the PR changes the behaviour of an already documented features (though this should almost never happen).
+This label needs to be added when a PR introduces new features which need to be documented for our users, or if the PR changes the behaviour of already documented features (though this should almost never happen).
   * Our user-facing documentation can be found here: https://snapcraft.io/docs
   * The PR description must explain any required documentation changes.